 4) A short hands-on activity to reinforce concepts and get attendees thinking in graphs

-I am co-leading a similar workshop at a taxonomy conference in October 2019 (different audience, different focus, same concepts) and think that IAs are also interested in this topic but perhaps don’t know how to get started.
+This workshop at is aimed at IAs who are interested in this topic but perhaps don’t know how to get started.

 About the speaker(s)